-- (1) The Chairman of the Committee, or a Chairman of a subcommittee with the concurrence of the Chairman of the Committee, may designate a task force to inquire into and take testimony on a matter that falls within the jurisdiction of the Committee or subcommittee, respectively.
-The Chairman and Ranking Minority Member of the Committee or subcommittee shall each appoint an equal number of members to the task force.
-The Chairman of the Committee or subcommittee shall choose one of the members so appointed, who does not currently chair another subcommittee of the Committee, to serve as Chairman of the task force.
-The Ranking Minority Member of the Committee or subcommittee shall similarly appoint the Ranking Minority Member of the task force. - (2) No task force appointed by the Chairman of the Committee or subcommittee shall continue in existence for more than three months.
-A task force may only be reappointed for an additional three months with the written concurrence of the Chairman and Ranking Minority Member of the Committee or subcommittee whose Chairman appointed the task force. - (3) No task force shall have legislative jurisdiction.
+(1) The Chair, or the Chair of a subcommittee with the concurrence of the Chair, may designate a task force to inquire into and take testimony on a matter that falls within the jurisdiction of the Committee or subcommittee, respectively.
+The Chair and the Ranking Minority Member or the Chair and the ranking minority member of a subcommittee shall each appoint an equal number of members to the task force.
+The Chair or the Chair of a subcommittee shall choose one of the members so appointed, who does not currently chair another subcommittee of the Committee, to serve as Chair of the task force.
+The Ranking Minority Member or the ranking minority member of a subcommittee shall similarly appoint the ranking minority member of the task force.

+- (2) No task force appointed by the Chair or the Chair of a subcommittee shall continue in existence for more than three months.
+A task force may only be reappointed for an additional three months with the written concurrence of the Chair and the Ranking Minority Member or the concurrence of the Chair and the ranking minority member of the subcommittee whose Chair appointed the task force. - (3) No task force shall have legislative jurisdiction.